iulianR/labs/README.md

-University POLITEHNICA of Bucharest, Computer Science laboratories Lots of drafts and some unfinished work.
-Use with caution
+UPB, Faculty of Automatic Control and Computer Science laboratories